Social licence is key to Australian business survival has been saved

 4. 1,107 people Australia and New Zealand employees completed an online survey between 7 November - 22 December 2017.

-5. The report measures employees’ assessment of their firm’s take-up of 4 management practices basic to CSR success: stakeholder engagement, integrating stakeholder values into decision-making, having
+5. The report measures employees’ assessment of their firm’s take-up of 4 management practices basic to CSR success: stakeholder engagement, integrating stakeholder values into decision-making, having genuine dialogue with stakeholders, and accountability for social impacts.

 6. CSR is defined as organisational practices that address the impact of an organisation on business, society and the environment or seek to create positive societal value through core business.
 In this report, CSR and sustainability are used interchangeably.